Heart Disease in Dogs & Cats

 Heart disease affects approximately one in every ten dogs and cats.
 As our pets age, we see a dramatic increase in the number of affected patients.

 Heart disease affects an estimated one in every ten dogs and cats.
 As our patients age, we have all seen the number of them affected by heart disease increase dramatically.
 By some estimations, greater than 30% of geriatric dogs are affected by heart disease.

-A. The exact type and extent of treatment your Pet may receive depends on what their diagnosis.
+The exact type and extent of treatment your pet needs depends on their diagnosis.
 In fact, not every dog or cat that is diagnosed with heart disease needs treatment.
-However, there are many Pets with heart conditions that need treatments.
-The treatment each Pet receives is tailored to their specific needs.
-For instance, there are many medications that can be given, both in the emergency setting and chronically, that will help dogs and cats with congestive heart failure.
-While one patient may need one or two medications to improve his quality of life and help him live a longer life, another animal with a similar condition may require six or seven medications to achieve the same goal.
-Even still, there are other animals that are affected by conditions that do not typically respond well to medications, but can be dramatically improved by surgical procedures such as transvenous pacemaker implantation, patent ductus arteriosus coil occlusion and balloon valvuloplasty.
+Those who do need treatment will receive a plan of action tailored to their specific needs.
+For instance, there are many medications that can be given, both in an emergency setting and chronically, to help pateints with congestive heart failure.
+While one patient may need just one or two medications to extend life and improve its quality, another patient with similar conditions could require six or seven medications to achieve the same goal.
+Additionally, there are some patients who may not respond well to medications at all but can see dramatic improvements through use of surgical procedures such as transvenous pacemaker implantation, patent ductus arteriosus coil occlusion, and balloon valvuloplasty.

 This is a brief recording of the electrical activity in the heart.
 Many animals with heart disease have abnormal electrical activity which may or may not require treatment.

 This test will provide information about the size and shape of the heart and provide insight into the health status of the lungs.

 These devices record long periods of the heart’s electrical activity, usually 24 hours to several days.